Nike To Investigate Mary Cain's Claims Of Abuse At Its Nike Oregon Project

 Cain says that after a disappointing finish in a race in 2015, Salazar yelled at her in front of a large crowd, saying he could tell she had gained five pounds.

 "It was also that night that I told Alberto and our sports psych that I was cutting myself and they pretty much told me that they just wanted to go to bed," Cain said.
-Soon afterwards, she decided to leave Salazar's program and return home to Bronxville, N.Y.
+Soon afterward, she says she decided to leave Salazar's program and return home to Bronxville, N.Y.

+Salazar denies Cain's accusations against him.
+NPR's attempts to contact Salazar for comment so far have been unsuccessful.
+But The Oregonian quotes a statement from the famous coach in which he says, "To be clear, I never encouraged her, or worse yet, shamed her, to maintain an unhealthy weight."

+In that message, Salazar also says that Cain "struggled to find and maintain her ideal performance and training weight."
+But he says he discussed the issue with Cain's father, who is a doctor, and referred her to a female doctor, as well.

 In response to Cain's allegations, Nike says, "We take the allegations extremely seriously and will launch an immediate investigation to hear from former Oregon Project athletes."